 ILIZWE, which means land in Xhosa, was selected as the project name to symbolize commonality and shared purpose on this small Earth.
 In that spirit, the Ilizwe EmPOWERment program embodies the power of partnership in the name of educational and financial freedom.
 Ilizwe began, as most ideas do, with a small gathering of motivated people: in this instance, a dozen residents of Molly Blackburn, a neighborhood in the larger community we serve.
 That first day in 2015 the residents shared their dreams: a nursery school for their children, brick and mortar homes, clean water, electricity, enough food to feed their families, and a decent-paying job.

-UP understood that all their dreams hinged on their financial security.
+UP understood that their dreams hinged on financial security.
 How do they move from jobs that barely allow them to survive to a career that allows them to thrive?
-How do we provide women and men with an opportunity to become financially independent and to help them secure a position of importance in society, one that they have always earned but for which they have rarely been recognized?
+How do we provide women and men with an opportunity to become financially independent and to secure a position of importance in society, one they have always earned but for which they have rarely been recognized?

 The crafters started small, with simple bracelets, but then they taught themselves how to make crocheted hats, and then Molly's Dollies, and then beaded greeting cards, devices to air-dry lingerie, dresses, scarves, and more intricate bracelets.
 It was crystal clear, early on, that the crafters were driven.
 They could bead 500 bracelets in two days, learn to knit a simple scarf within an hour, and create 350 dollies for the Molly's Dollies Posse in half a week, all while earning a wage that is three to four times their norm.
 They also crafted a Code of Conduct for a serious and purposeful business environment.